tianshubao1/tianshubao1.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a Research Associate at Vanderbilt University, Computer Science Department, and got the PhD from the same place.
-My research interests include data science, machine learning, and artificial intelligence, especially physics-informed machine learning, spatial-temporal data mining, uncertainty quantification, federated learning, model validation, etc.
+I'm a Postdoc Research Associate at Vanderbilt University, Computer Science Department, and got the PhD from the same place.
+My research interests include data science, machine learning, and AI safety, especially physics-informed machine learning, spatial-temporal data mining, uncertainty quantification, CPS, etc.

 Publications